tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 When you review the card later, you can choose not to read the whole sentence and instead only read the target word.
-Read the word then reveal the back of the card and read the defenition.
+Read the word then reveal the back of the card and read the definition.

-Pass the card if you understand the meaning and the reading of the target word.
+Pass the card if you understand the meaning and reading of the target word.
-Don't recall the definition in case of a monolingual card or the translation in case of a bilingual card verbatim.
+Don't recall the definition in case of a monolingual card, or the translation in case of a bilingual card verbatim.
 Having a general idea of the meaning in your head is enough.